tagyro/Clima/Readme.md

 The initial background image is [Public  Domain](https://creativecommons.org/publicdomain/zero/1.0/) by [Nicholas A. Tonelli](https://www.flickr.com/photos/nicholas_t/) - Thank you!

 The rest of the background images are loaded from [flickr](https://www.flickr.com), from a search on the weather and/or location.
-There is no endorsment by either [flickr](https://www.flickr.com) or the authors of these images.
+There is no endorsement by either [flickr](https://www.flickr.com) or the authors of these images.

 ###LICENSE